Scaling the Convex Barrier with Sparse Dual Algorithms: Experiments

 Figure \ref{fig:sgd-planet-improvement} in the previous section shows that Active Set can yield a relatively large improvement over Gurobi Planet bounds, the convex barrier as defined by \citet{Salman2019}, in a few iterations.
 In light of this, we start our experimental evaluation by comparing the performance of $100$ iterations of Active Set (within BaBSR) with the relevant baselines.
 Figure \ref{fig:verification-main} and Table \ref{table:models} show that Big-M performs competitively with BDD+.
-With respect to the methods operating on the looser formulation \eqref{eq:primal-bigm}, Active Set verifies a larger share of properties and yields faster average verification.
+With respect to BDD+ and Big-M, which operate on the looser formulation \eqref{eq:primal-bigm}, Active Set verifies a larger share of properties and yields faster average verification.
 This demonstrates the benefit of tighter bounds ($\S$\ref{sec:incomp_verif}) in complete verification.
 On the other hand, the poor performance of MIP + $\mathcal{A}_k$ and of Gurobi Planet + Gurobi 1 cut, tied to scaling limitations of off-the-shelf solvers, shows that tighter bounds are effective only if they can be computed efficiently.
-Nevertheless, the difference in performance between the two Gurobi-based methods confirms that customised Branch and Bound solvers (BaBSR) are preferable to generic MIP solvers, as observed by \citet{Bunel2020} on the looser Planet relaxation.
+Nevertheless, the difference in performance between the two Gurobi-based methods confirms that customized Branch and Bound solvers (BaBSR) are preferable to generic MIP solvers, as observed by \citet{Bunel2020} on the looser Planet relaxation.
 Moreover, the stratified bounding system allows us to retain some of the speed of Big-M on easier properties, without sacrificing Active Set's gains on the harder ones.
-Finally, while ERAN verifies $2\%$ more properties than Active Set on two networks, BaBSR (with any dual bounding algorithm) is faster on most of the properties.
-BaBSR-based results could be further improved by employing the learned branching strategy presented by \citet{Lu2020Neural}: in this work, we focused on the bounding component of branch~and~bound.
+While ERAN verifies $2\%$ more properties than Active Set on two networks, BaBSR (with any dual bounding algorithm) is faster on most of the properties.
+Fast-and-Complete performs particularly well on the easier properties and on the Deep model, where it is the fastest algorithm.
+Nevertheless, it struggles on the harder properties, leading to larger average verification times and more timeouts than Active Set on the Base and Wide models.
+We believe that stratifying Active Set on the inexpensive dual bounds from Fast-and-Complete, which fall short of the convex barrier yet jointly tighten the intermediate bounds, would preserve the advantages of both methods.
+BaBSR-based results could be further improved by employing the learned branching strategy presented by \citet{Lu2020Neural}: in this work, we focused on the bounding component of branch~and~bound. \\

 \sisetup{detect-weight=true,detect-inline-weight=math,detect-mode=true}